AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/grant-access-teams.md

 # Grant access to teams

-As an `Adobe Workfront administrator`, you can use an access level to define a user’s access to teams in `Workfront`, as explained in [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).
+As an Adobe Workfront administrator, you can use an access level to define a user’s access to teams in Workfront, as explained in [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).

 >[!NOTE]
 >